sinlov/docker-verdaccio-gitea-auth/README.md

 #
 # Look here for more config file examples:
 # https://verdaccio.org/docs/en/best

 # path to a directory with all packages

-storage: /verdaccio/storage
+storage: /verdaccio/storage/data

+# path to a directory with plugins to include
+plugins: /verdaccio/plugins

 auth:
   # https://verdaccio.org/docs/en/plugin-auth